 Carefully breeding an Australian Shepherd and a Poodle together creates an excellent, well-rounded companion who can indeed do it all—while looking great too!
 After all, Australian Shepherds and Poodles are two of the smartest dogs with two of the most amazing coats.

 Our Aussiedoodles are on the upper end of what is considered mini-sized.
-Adults weigh approximately 30 pounds and range in height from 18 to 19 inches tall.
+Adults weigh approximately 28 to 40 pounds and range in height from 18 to 19 inches tall.
 Our Aussiedoodle puppies are sold throughout the United States and are known for their unique coats, fantastic personalities, and willingness to work.